h2xd/exposition/README.md

 ## Ideas

 - [ ] Create an interface / controller to support various tools
+- [ ] Find a good way to pass down a http return code for future integrations
 - [ ] Create a E2E-Test integration
 - [ ] Create examples how to generate api datasets
 - [ ] Create a VueDevTools Plugin